Skip to main content

 Blueberry Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake bottoms out at 29 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 The lake's 292 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Among the 52 graded lakes in Sawyer County, Blueberry Lake sits at rank 17, above the county median.
+Within Sawyer County's 50 graded waters, Blueberry Lake sits at rank 12, near the top of the local distribution.

 An invasive species record — Banded Mystery Snail — has been logged at Blueberry Lake; Wisconsin DNR maintains the official infested-waters list.
-The fishery includes walleye alongside the lake's other 5 documented species — a notable draw for Wisconsin anglers.
-A documented public access point at Blueberry Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
-The grade is supported by multiple sampling years from the Wisconsin DNR Citizen Lake Monitoring Network, giving the letter a reasonably stable foundation.
+The fishery includes walleye among the lake's 5 documented species — a notable draw for Wisconsin anglers.
+Multiple sampling years from the Wisconsin DNR Citizen Lake Monitoring Network back the grade, so the letter should hold steady absent a major watershed shift.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-10-18.
 Grade methodology: LakeGrade methodology.